sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/TestsCallTreeAndRefactoring.md

 - Remove redundant push/pop only when you can prove the value isn't changed
 - Be careful about preservation in iterative functions that modify state

-Yes, several of those rules should definitely be added to the best practices!
-Here are the ones that make sense to include:

 ## Additional Rules from Project Guidelines

 ### Silent Failure Prevention (RULE #1)